Master Digital Marketing, WordPress, SEO

 After creating valuable content, if the users can’t even read properly.
 Bad sign, High Bounce rate.

-So, you have some font ideas, there are also instances where people use a few on the fonts together.
+So, you have some font ideas, there are also instances where people use a few fonts together.

 6. Perfect Font Pairing